Unleashing Adventure: Trail Running with Your Dog

 Using positive reinforcement and rewards

 Positive reinforcement is key when training and motivating your dog during trail runs.
 Use treats, praise, or toys to reward desired behaviors such as staying close, responding promptly to commands, or navigating obstacles correctly.
 Positive reinforcement creates a positive association with the trail running experience and encourages your dog to repeat these behaviors.
-Celebrate their progress and make the runs enjoyable by incorporating play and interactive games during breaks or after completing a successful run.
+Celebrate their progress and make the runs enjoyable by incorporating play and games during breaks or after completing a successful run.

 Managing your dog's energy and excitement